C2DH/ranketwo/_assignments/boder/02-analogue-digital.en.md

 <!-- section -->
 ### 2.b  Digital and analogue recording
 <!-- section-contents -->
-Watch this clip about how a digital recorder works What is the key difference between analogue and digital recording?
+Watch the clip about how a digital recorder works that you can find in the reading/viewing suggestions What is the key difference between analogue and digital recording?
 Note the answer in your template